Redderpears/phnx_io_ros/README.md

   monitor
   if plugged in.
 This can be by USB, or UART.
 - `baud_rate`: Baud rate to use when connecting to a Teensy.
+- `motor_scale`: Percent of max motor power to scale the output by, in 0-1 range.

 ### gz_io_ros